Getting Started

 - App - Preview, edit, and publish your generated app.

 You can switch between these tabs as you build your app.
-For example, you can go back to Data to change the data source, return to Explore to see more chart suggestions, or go to App to see previews, edit existing charts, and publish or export the app.
+For example, you can go back to Data to change the data source, go to App to see previews, edit existing charts, and publish or export the app, or go to Explore to see chart suggestions.

 Data

-From the Data tab, you can add data, query and transform it, and select which version to use for your app.
+From the Data tab, you can add data, query and transform it, and select which version of the data to use for your app.

 Adding data

-You can add data by uploading a CSV or Parquet file (up to 200 MB), selecting Try sample data to use a built-in dataset, or using the chat to connect to an external data source.
+You can add data by uploading a file (up to 200 MB), selecting Try sample data to use a built-in dataset, or using the chat to connect to an external data source.
 Use the quick action buttons or describe your data source in the chat.
 For example:

 Connect to my PostgreSQL database